The Russian-Chinese Communiqué

 https://peacealliance.org/history-of-mothers-day-as-a-day-of-peace-julia-ward-howe/

-The US kills Cuban babies; CBS hides the truth
+The US kills babies in Cuba; CBS hides the truth

 From Global Research